juzhyo/pyXPHySpec/README.md

 Ensure you have XPHySpec ActiveX control, which can be installed through installation of the PHySpec software.

-The following library will be installed when you install the library:
+The following library will be installed when you install this library:
 * [pywin32](https://github.com/mhammond/pywin32)